ochrzan/dna-factory/README.md

   the download job fails or needs to be stopped.
 The download process also used MD5 hashing to avoid redownloading files from NIH which have not changed (assuming the local tmp_download files are still on disk).

-To then use the built RefSNP DB, use the **-l** flag when running PopFactory.
+To then use the built RefSNP DB, use the **-l** flag when running dna-factory.
 This will cause the code to pull SNP data from the DB instead of generating simulated SNPs.
 For example:
  ```shell script
 python3 pop_factory.py -l -s 100 -c 100 -x 10000 -f 0.02